tweag/nickel/doc/manual/typing.md

 Until now, we have written the statically typed `filter` examples using statically typed blocks that enclosed both the definition of `filter` and the call sites.
-More realistically, `filter` would be a statically typed library function (it is actually part of the standard library as `lists.filter`) while being likely to be called from dynamically typed configuration files.
+More realistically, `filter` would be a statically typed library function (it is actually part of the standard library as `lists.filter`) and likely be called from dynamically typed configuration files.
 In this situation, the call site escapes the typechecker.
 Thus, without an additional mechanism, static typing would only ensure that the implementation of `filter` doesn't violate the typing rules, but wouldn't prevent an ill-formed call from dynamically typed code.
-At first sight, we haven't solved at all the main issue of delayed dynamic type errors that static typing was supposed to solve in the first place!
-Remember, the typical problem is the caller passing an value of the wrong type that eventually raises an error from within `filter`.
+At first sight, static typing hasn't solved the original issue of delayed dynamic type errors at all!
+Remember, the typical problem is the caller passing a value of the wrong type that eventually raises an error from within `filter`.

 Fortunately, Nickel does have a mechanism to prevent this from happening and to provide good error reporting in this situation.
-Let us see by ourselves:
+Let us see that by ourselves by calling to the statically typed `lists.filter` from dynamically typed code:

 ```nickel
 lists.filter (fun x => if x % 2 == 0 then x else null) [1,2,3,4,5,6]